rizdu/rizdu/README.md

-# rizdu.github.io
+# rizdu
-learning as I go
+learning as I go, one serving at a time...